JulianStiebler/GameSaveVault/README.md

 while also allowing for manual overriden.
 You can create easy and fast backups, name them and later execute game specific actions aswell.

 It allows for easy integration for per-Games functionality, so feel free to contribute full fledgeg SaveFile-Editors aswell.
 You wouldn't even need to port them; but we could link them per Game for easy Installation, remember theyr'e installation path and allow for fast execution from within the tool.

+## Transparency

+> As usual with pyinstaller and python scripts, it may be detected as virus which is a false-positive.
+We are working on fixing it.
+For more details how we determine where you're games are at and so on, see [Security MarkDown](SECURITY.md).

 ## Features